-If you are assessed as meeting the domestic violence provision, your application will continue to be processed.
+If you are assessed as meeting the family violence provisions, your application will continue to be processed.
 You and anyone included on your application as migrating with you must meet other legal requirements, including:

 - character (for any dependant 16 years or older); and - health (including all dependants, even those in Australia or overseas who are not migrating with you).